Walla Walla Micro-Business Assistance Program (MBA)

-- A microbusiness owner or prospective microbusiness owner located within Walla Walla County, Columbia County, or City of Milton Freewater.
+- A microbusiness owner or prospective microbusiness owner located within the City of Walla Walla or City of College Place.

-- An owner of a for-profit microenterprise with five or fewer employees including owner(s), and both part-time and full-time employees.
+- An owner or soon-to-be owner of a for-profit microenterprise with five or fewer employees including owner(s), and both part-time and full-time employees.

 Walla Walla median income